AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ### Service Users and ACL Changes {#service-users-and-acl-changes}

 Changing service users or ACLs needed to access content or code could lead to errors in the older AEM versions resulting in access to that content or code with outdated service users.
-To address this behavior, a recommendation is to make changes spread across at least 2 releases, with the first release acting as a bridge before cleaning up in the subsequent release.
+To address this behavior, the recommendation is to make changes spread across at least two releases, with the first release acting as a bridge before cleaning up in the subsequent release.

 ### Index Changes {#index-changes}